 What are Other Parents Saying About these Snow Boots?

 “A MUST BUY””

-My youngest boy needed an easy slip on snow boot for when we are headed out the door and I was in need of some durable boots.
-I love these because they are unbelievably light weight and seem very comfortable.
+My youngest boy needed an easy slip-on snow boot for when we are headed out the door and I was in need for some durable snow boots.
+I love these because they are unbelievably lightweight and seem very comfortable.
 He has some serious baby chubby legs and these fit really well.
 They are also extremely cute and washable!